Address: Sentul Inernational Circuit, KM 42, Citeureup, Bogor, West Java, Indonesia

 The circuit itself is located alongside the main Jl.
 Tol JagorawiToll road which connects Sentul City with Jakarta.
 There is a hotel on site, overlooking Turn One of the circuit.

-Find the best hotel and flight deals near to Sentul:
+Find the best hotel and room deals near to Sentul: